The0ld/GIFHub/README.md

     participant Controller as AuthController
     participant Request as LoginRequest
     participant DTO as CredentialsDTO
+    participant ServiceInterface as AuthServiceInterface
     participant Service as AuthService
+    participant RepositoryInterface as AuthRepositoryInterface
     participant Repository as AuthRepository
     participant Resource as LoginResource
     participant DB as Database